Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 Since Transformers don't inherently understand the order of words in a sequence, positional encodings are added to the input embeddings to give the model information about the position of each word.
 An additional dimension will be added to the embedding which will represent the position.
 This is called positional embedding.

 # 4. Encoder decoder Architecture
-(I dont talk about Layer normalisation and Residual connections here.)
+(I dont talk about Layer normalisation and Residual connections here to avoid additional complications.)

 ### Encoder
 As shown in the image, the input(positional embedding) goes into a sequence of N encoders.
 These encoders do multi-head attention and pass the output through feed-forward neural networks.
 All of these will give a pretty good representation of the input text.